ARM-software/armnn/README.md

 ## Getting started: Software tools overview
-Depending on what kind of framework (Tensorflow, Caffe, ONNX) you've been using to create your model there are multiple software tools available within Arm NN that can serve your needs.
+Depending on what kind of framework (Tensorflow Lite, ONNX) you've been using to create your model there are multiple software tools available within Arm NN that can serve your needs.

 Generally, there is a **parser** available **for each supported framework**.
 Each parser allows you to run models from